 Speeches and performances, dating between 1950 and 2005, include talks Neal gave while working for lecture bureaus, and at philanthropy events, acceptance speeches, and memorials for friends.
-Speeches are arranged chronologically where possible.
 In addition to these speeches are copies of song lyrics, including "Moon River," "As I Am," and "Send in the Clowns."

-Materials in the awards, interviews, and appearances series are arranged chronologically.
-The series includes awards Neal received between 1950-2007, including the honorary degrees she received from Rockford College, the University of Alaska, Anchorage, and Arkansas State University.
+The awards, interviews, and appearances series includes awards Neal received between 1950-2007, including the honorary degrees she received from Rockford College, the University of Alaska, Anchorage, and Arkansas State University.
 Larger honorary degrees are placed at the end of the series.
 Accompanying the award certificates for each year are correspondence and programs pertaining to the award ceremony, as well as any additional information relating to the event.
 Similarly, this series contains schedules, programs, media coverage, and correspondence concerning public events and interviews made by Neal between 1948 and 2009.
-Note: some items in this series are placed later in the collection due to size restrictions.
-See notes in the container list.

-Items related to Neal’s autobiography, As I Am, are arranged by file type.
-Two copies of the book, a first edition hardback as well as a publisher imprint given to Neal, are at the start of the series.
-Additionally, the series contains source material including biographical information and promotional photographs.
+Items related to Neal’s autobiography, As I Am, include copies of the book itself, source material, photographs, correspondence, articles and reviews.
 Neal wrote the book in collaboration with Richard DeNeut and Mother Dolores Hart; her correspondence with them, as well as with their publishers, date between 1987-1990.
 Also included is the royalty statement crediting DeNeut with fiscal rights.
 Articles and reviews of the book date just after the original publication, in 1988.
 Several drafts with corrections and questions for review form the bulk of the series.
 The series also contains correspondence and legal agreements regarding the 2004 reissue.

-Financial materials are organized chronologically, covering the years 1965-2005.
+Financial materials cover the years 1965-2005.
 Documents include receipts, annual tax returns, and legal documents relating to both Neal’s and Roald Dahl’s finances, as well as financial paperwork from their 1983 divorce.

-Film and stage productions are arranged alphabetically by production, and range from 1949-2007.
+Film and stage productions date from 1949-2007.
 Each production folder contains various related material including promotional posters, contracts, reviews, publicity photos, scripts, and some correspondence.

 Personal materials include medical records and documentation, such as bills, x-rays, insurance forms, and correspondence, ranging from 1973-1990.
 The series also contains legal documents relating to the Neal-Dahl divorce, as well as correspondence from the Lewitas & Yohonn law firm, which represented Neal.

-Subject files range from 1937-2011 and are arranged alphabetically by topic.
-They contain a wide variety of materials, including DMV forms, information on Theater at Sea cruises attended by Neal, records relating to the Patricia Neal Rehabilitation Center and charity boards Neal served on, materials related to the Gary Cooper Academy Awards tribute, items from her high school, including reunion newsletters and class photos; Northwestern material, including the 1946 Syllabus in which she is named the Syllabus Queen, various copies of song lyrics, and genealogical records.
+Subject files range from 1937-2011 contain a wide variety of materials, including DMV forms, information on Theater at Sea cruises attended by Neal, records relating to the Patricia Neal Rehabilitation Center and charity boards Neal served on, materials related to the Gary Cooper Academy Awards tribute, items from her high school, including reunion newsletters and class photos; Northwestern material, including the 1946 Syllabus in which she is named the Syllabus Queen, various copies of song lyrics, and genealogical records.

 The playbills and pamphlets series contains mostly playbills from productions Neal was in as well as from performances she attended.
-This series is arranged alphabetically by item title.
 Particularly noteworthy items in this series include a pamphlet from a recital at Lutkin Hall, likely the last performance given by Neal at Northwestern University, as well as a playbill from Another Part of the Forest, Fulton Theatre, 1946.

 Neal kept extensive files of interviews, reviews, and profiles.
-These newsclippings files mostly retain Neal’s original order and are organized chronologically by year and alphabetically by production and subject.
-Most of the news clippings are taken from U.S. publications, though many also come from British newspapers, and some from international news sources.
+Most of these newsclippings files are taken from U.S. publications, though many also come from British newspapers, and some from international news sources.
 The series also contains two linear feet of magazines, in most of which Neal is featured.
-These date between 1926 and 2010 and are arranged chronologically by publication date.
+These date between 1926 and 2010.
 Also included here is an autographed copy of Elia Kazan’s autobiography, A Life.

-Photographs, ranging in date from the 1920s to 2010, are arranged chronologically, and consist of personal and professional photos.
+Photographs, ranging in date from the 1920s to 2010, consist of personal and professional photos.
 Most undated photographs are placed at the end of the series, although some have been incorporated into the appropriate decade.